 Can’t find a funnel?
-Quickly fashion one out of aluminum foil!
+Quickly fashion one out of a piece of aluminum foil!

-Don’t waste money on “chip clips.”
+Don’t waste money on chip clips.
 They break easily, and clothespins work just fine!
-I can usually find a big bag of clothespins at a dollar store.
+You can usually find a big bag of clothespins at the dollar store.

 6. Use A Knife As A Garlic Press

-Instead of using a garlic press and having to clean it out every time, just smash garlic with your knife!
+Instead of using a garlic press and having to clean it out every time, just smash garlic with the flat edge of your kitchen knife!
 It’s so fast and super easy!

 7. Use A Toothbrush As A Pastry Brush

 Don’t have a pastry brush?
-Use a (new) toothbrush – I almost always have one left over from the dentist. :-)
+Use an unused toothbrush instead—I almost always one to spare from my most recent trip to the dentist. :-)

 9. Use Dental Floss As Cooking Twine

 If you need to tie up a turkey or other meat, use some unflavored dental floss!
-It’s so much cheaper than cooking twine and works just as well.
+It’s cheaper than cooking twine and works just as well.

-10. Use A Grapefruit Spoon As A Strawberry Huller
+10. Use A Straw As A Strawberry Huller

 11. Use A Water Bottle As An Egg Separator